Did you know? The average price of a UK-based virtual assistant is £27 an hour. I personally charge £35 an hour.

 - Start a crowdfunder.
 There are loads of websites where you can put your business or charity out there and ask for people to donate cash to help it along, such as Crowdfunder or GoFundMe.

 - Make more money in your business.
-Could you do things like increase your prices, do more marketing, create some passive income, or find more clients?
+Could you do things like increase your prices, do more marketing (such as posting more on LinkedIn), create some passive income, or find more clients?
+Even, instead of looking for brand new clients, is it suitable to seek repeat business or upsell to your current clients?
 Once you’re busier, you’ll probably struggle to find time to do all your admin, and you’ll then hopefully have the money to outsource it.

 None of these suggestions are necessarily a long term replacement for using a professional VA, but they may at least help you until you are in a place where you need to hire one.
 Once you’re at that point – let’s talk about my virtual assistant services!